awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-glue-job-jobcommand.md

 # AWS::Glue::Job JobCommand<a name="aws-properties-glue-job-jobcommand"></a>

 Specifies code executed when a job is run\.
+For more information, see [Job Command Structure](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-jobs-job.html#aws-glue-api-jobs-job-JobCommand) in the AWS Glue Developer Guide.

 ## Syntax<a name="aws-properties-glue-job-jobcommand-syntax"></a>